 - Initiated a the Woolwich Community Tree Nursery

-The Committee is comprised of four members from Woolwich Healthy Communities, five members of the public, one representative from Township Council, and one Township staff member.
+The Committee is comprised of four members from Woolwich Healthy Communities, eight members of the public, one representative from Township Council, and one Township staff member.
 Committee members are appointed on a four-year term co-incident with the term of Council.

 Committee members appointed for the 2014 - 2018 term are: